Testing Out Marriage By Playing House Is Neither Helpful Nor Realistic

 Marriage is hard, and we can’t possibly know all of the things life will throw at us.
 Maybe you do move in with your boyfriend and after much conflict come to a compromise about where to hang all your favorite pictures.
 That’s great that you’ve solved that particular problem together, but it doesn’t mean you’re suddenly equipped to deal with all the difficulties of life.

-The ease of sex
+The Ease of Sex

 Marriage is a huge step, and downright terrifying for many.
 Living together outside of marriage, although often done for the sake of testing the waters, actually tends to push marriage off for many couples.
 The ease that comes from living together is there without the actual commitment of marriage.
 Relationships then run a much higher risk of being stagnated, as you’ve essentially come to embrace the comforts that marriage provides without the commitments.
-Falling into the daily habits of life together without actually creating a life together prevent growth as individuals and as a couple.
+Falling into the daily habits of life together without actually creating a life together prevents growth as individuals and as a couple.

-The messiness of a breakup
+The Messiness of a Breakup

 Simply from a practical standpoint, breaking up with someone after living with them is a scenario wholly unpleasant for all parties involved.
 You literally have the rug pulled out from under you, and your entire life changes instantly.
 Break-ups are difficult enough, but are infinitely more complicated when you add splitting up belongings, finding potential roommates, or even losing a pet you once loved.
 Establishing life as an adult is challenging in and of itself, and making it unnecessarily complicated with the false stability that living together provides is a risk you don’t need to take.

 Wanting to make sure you and your partner work together is important, and preparation is definitely necessary for a successful marriage.
 Determining whether or not you and your partner can make it in the long term is definitely worth exploring, but doing so by living together is not the ultimate quantification for whether or not you and your partner will be successful.
 People grow and change, and that’s a good thing.
-I am infinitely grateful I am not the same person I was five or ten years ago; as healthy adults we should be striving to improve and better ourselves a little every day.
+I am infinitely grateful I am not the same person I was five or 10 years ago.
+As healthy adults we should be striving to improve and better ourselves a little every day.

 By doing so, we inevitably change with time.
-Who we are today is not the same as who we will be in twenty years, and the problems you solve with your significant other now are not the problems you will be solving with them in the future.
+Who we are today is not the same as who we will be in 20 years, and the problems you solve with your significant other now are not the problems you will be solving with them in the future.
 Marriage is about growing together and learning to love and accept one another on a continuously deeper level.
-Living together in your early twenties is going to look entirely different than living together in your fifties, so it’s somewhat nonsensical to assume that doing so is going to be the ultimate set up for success.
+Living together in your early 20s is going to look entirely different than living together in your 50s, so it’s somewhat nonsensical to assume that doing so is going to be the ultimate set up for success.

 Marriage is about growing together and learning to love and accept one another on a continuously deeper level.

-Rather than entering into marriage thinking you’ve got it all figured out, a much better and more practical tactic would be to enter into marriage knowing it is going to be challenging and that you don’t have it all figured out, but are willing to put in the work that it takes to rise to those challenges.
+Rather than entering into marriage thinking you’ve got it all figured out, a much better and more practical tactic would be to enter into marriage knowing it's going to be challenging and that you don’t have it all figured out, but are willing to put in the work that it takes to rise to those challenges.